ibnishak/blog/content/post/anki-notes-on-what-could-have-been.md

 - Linked cards, which will be shown in predefined order whenever its review is scheduled.
   - Combining this with mind-palaces would be a good way to memorise lists and procedures
 - MCQ mode.
 A large list of options, and a set of questions with answers.
 During review, user will be shown the question, three randomly chosen items from the list combined with correct answer.
+ - Cloze deletion on XML based mindmaps could be used for studying for long form exams.

 ## Program
 - Backend written in Golang or Rust for cross-platform compilation.